-1 The metabolic benefits of fasted exercise may be driven by carbohydrate restriction, rather than 2 fasting per se, with studies demonstrating that low-carbohydrate, high-protein feeding before 3 morning exercise does not blunt fat oxidation compared to fasted exercise (14-16).
-Moreover, markers of training adaptation with implications for improved insulin sensitivity, such as AMPK 4 5 signaling, as well as CD36 and PGC-1a mRNA expression, are upregulated following protein-6 only feeding (16-18).
-A high-protein meal also reduces appetite and energy intake to a greater 7 extent than high-carbohydrate or high-fat meals (19), which may aid weight management efforts.
-8 This provides a practical rationale for overcoming some of the difficulties associated with 9 conducting fasted exercise later in the day, but the metabolic and appetite-related effects of a 10 low-carbohydrate, high-protein pre-exercise meal, relative to a more typical high-carbohydrate 11 pre-exercise meal and fasting, are not well understood.
+The metabolic benefits of fasted exercise may be driven by carbohydrate restriction, rather than fasting per se, with studies demonstrating that low-carbohydrate, high-protein feeding before morning exercise does not blunt fat oxidation compared to fasted exercise (14-16).
+Moreover, markers of training adaptation with implications for improved insulin sensitivity, such as AMPK signaling, as well as CD36 and PGC-1a mRNA expression, are upregulated following protein-only feeding (16-18).
+A high-protein meal also reduces appetite and energy intake to a greater extent than highcarbohydrate or high-fat meals (19), which may aid weight management efforts.
+This provides a practical rationale for overcoming some of the difficulties associated with conducting fasted exercise later in the day, but the metabolic and appetite-related effects of a low-carbohydrate, high-protein pre-exercise meal, relative to a more typical high-carbohydrate pre-exercise meal and fasting, are not well understood.

-Exercise often takes place later in the day, meaning the composition of meals consumed earlier 12 in the day likely influence metabolic and health outcomes.
-However, the physiological and 13 14 subjective responses to different pre-exercise meal compositions are not well understood.
-Therefore, the aim of this study was to examine the effects of consuming a low-carbohydrate, 15 16 high-protein lunch prior to late-afternoon/early-evening (i.e., 16:15) cycling exercise on substrate 17 oxidation, compared to a high-carbohydrate, lower-protein lunch, and fasting.
-Secondary aims 18 were to assess the effects of pre-exercise meal composition on exercise metabolism, appetite, and 19 subsequent energy intake.
+Exercise often takes place later in the day, meaning that the composition of meals consumed earlier in the day likely influence metabolic and health outcomes.
+However, the physiological and subjective responses to different pre-exercise meal compositions are not well understood.
+Therefore, the aim of this study was to examine the effects of consuming a low-carbohydrate, high-protein lunch prior to late-afternoon/early-evening (ie, 16:15) cycling exercise on substrate oxidation, compared with a high-carbohydrate, lower-protein lunch, or fasting.
+Secondary aims were to assess the effects of pre-exercise meal composition on exercise metabolism, appetite, and subsequent energy intake.